Equity and Inclusion

 District 196 Equity Framework

-District 196 qualifies as a racially isolated district and currently has two racially identifiable schools: Echo Park School of Leadership, Engineering and Technology and Oak Ridge School of Leadership, Environmental and Health Sciences.
+District 196 qualifies as a racially isolated district and currently has one racially identifiable school: Echo Park School of Leadership, Engineering and Technology.
 In collaboration with the Minnesota Department of Education, District 196 has developed an achievement and integration plan to address the needs of these school communities.

 The purpose of the Achievement and Integration for Minnesota Program is to do the following in Minnesota public schools: